devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - [x] Short sleep.
 (If you make sleep for long hours, The laptop shutdowns.
 To boot up your device you need to plug in the charge like macbook to wake.
 But you can make sleep to for 1 to 3 hours(but you will lose 2 to 3 percentage for every hour when  you put your device into sleep.)
 This is due to continuous fan spinning when sleep.
 Anyone is welcomed to fix these issues.
 First contact me to do that
 - Everything (Much More).
-- #### Increased performance than windows and linux.(don't check benchmarks with geekbeench.
-You will see low scores than windows.
-But in performance, This macOS has great performance than windows.
-I have tested before, You can also test it.
-- I have also tested the python benchmark test : Results:
-** In windows,**
-the script finished compiling on time (on balanced mode)- **4min 36sec.** the script finished compiling on time (on performance mode)- **4min 26sec.**
-- ** On macOS(hacintosh)**
-the script finished compiling on time - 4min 16sec.

 </details>
 <details>